arthuravila26/arthuravila26/README.md

 # Hi, I'm Arthur :sunglasses:

 I'm a guy who loves tech things and is always learning new things!
 Working with IT a little more than 1 year and about 7 months as a Developer.
 Currently working as a Junior Python Developer and graduating in Information Systems.
 Really interested in help and receive help as well.
-Get small open source projects for improve would be awsome for me!
+Get small open source projects for improve would be awesome for me!
 I'm really passionated by helping the community at all.

 - Looking for improve my Python skills helping and practicing in Open Source projects	:snake: